 If you want to use seed tape for your carrot seeds it will help you to space the seeds and not waste seeds and have to thin them.
 Another suggestion is to make your own seed tape with toilet paper, Elmer’s glue, and your own carrot seeds.

-Get out and plant rows of carrots this spring to enjoy your harvest in early summer.
+Get out in your garden and plant rows of carrots this spring to enjoy your harvest in early summer.